EnMasseProject/enmasse/README.md

 This repository contains the EnMasse system tests.
 The tests can be run against an EnMasse instance running on OpenShift.

-## Prerequisites

-The test framework requires some changes to vertx that has not yet been released.
-To build them,
-run:

-    gradle buildVertx

 ## Setting up test environment

 It is assumed that you have EnMasse running on an OpenShift instance already.
 If not, have a look at